Drosophila melanogaster: Lifecycle and reproduction

 Under optimal growth conditions at 25 C, the D. melanogaster lifespan is about 50 days from egg to death.
 The developmental period for D. melanogaster varies with temperature, as with many ectothermic species.
 The shortest development time (egg to adult), seven days, is achieved at 28 C. Development times increase at higher temperatures (11 days at 30 C) due to heat stress.
 Under ideal conditions, the development time at 25 C is 8 1/2 days, at 18 C it takes 19 days and at 12 C it takes over 50 days.
 Under crowded conditions, development time increases, while the emerging flies are smaller.
 Females lay some 400 eggs (embryos), about five at a time, into rotting fruit or other suitable material such as decaying mushrooms and sap fluxes.
 Drosophila melanogaster is a holometabolous insect, so it undergoes a full metamorphosis.

 Their life cycle is broken down into four stages: embryo, larva, pupa, adult.
 The eggs, which are about 0.5 mm long, hatch after 12–15 hours (at 25 C).
 The resulting larvae grow for about four days (at 25 °C) while molting twice (into second- and third-instar larvae), at about 24 and 48 hours after hatching.
 During this time, they feed on the microorganisms that decompose the fruit, as well as on the sugar of the fruit itself.
 The mother puts feces on the egg sacs to establish the same microbial composition in the larvae's guts that has worked positively for herself.
+Before entering metamorphosis, the larvae expel a transparent glue from their salivary gland through their mouth, which solidifies within a few seconds and fixes them into a substrate.
 Then the larvae encapsulate in the puparium and undergo a four-day-long metamorphosis (at 25 °C), after which the adults eclose (emerge).